IsaacSchemm/SxmForLms/README.md

     * iOS 6+ support
     * Wii U support

-*This application should not be exposed to the internet* - like LMS, it is designed only for use within a local home network.
+*This application's port 5000 should not be exposed to the internet* - like LMS, it is designed only for use within a local home network.

 ## Build